-The first step in filtering your sites content is to add a meta tag in the header. here is the most common meta tags that can be used to let search engines know your content rating:
+The first step in filtering your site’s content is to add a meta tag in the header. here are the most common meta tags that can be used to let search engines know your content rating:

-For adult website you should add this meta tag in your header:
+For adult websites, you should add this meta tag in your header:

 <META NAME=”Voluntary Content Rating” CONTENT=”adult”>

-For other content rating please add the most relevant from here:
+For another content rating please add the most relevant from here: